kfu02/dotfiles/README.md

  - Terminal Colorscheme: Search for "iterm2/GNOME One Dark themes" and follow instructions.

+Then install all plugins:

-Then run `./link.zsh` to link all dotfiles.
-Once dotfiles are linked, open neovim and run `:PlugInstall`.
+ - `./link.zsh` to link all dotfiles.
+ - Run `:PlugInstall` in neovim.
+ - Hit `prefix + I` in tmux.

 Double-check all plugins in neovim are working correctly with `:checkhealth`.